Lancair: Introduction

 The company was founded by Lance Neibauer in 1981 as a producer of composite homebuilt aircraft kits.
 Neibauer had been introduced to aviation by his uncle Ray Betzoldt, who had collaborated with Al Meyers to build the Meyers 200.
 Whenever he visited his aunt and uncle, he always took a ride in the Meyers.
 Hooked, he built a Rand KR-2, a wooden and composite retractable taildragger, and later helped the Rand-Robinson company refine the plans for easier building by customers.

-Experimental Aircraft Association (EAA) and design his own.

 Neibauer began working an all-new design after asking every builder he could find what features they were seeking in a homebuilt design.
 Looking to improve performance with the latest possible features, he selected the new NASA NLF 0215-F airfoil designed by Dan Somers at Langley.
 The NLF, short for "Natural Laminar Flow", is a series of designs that replaced the older GAW series with more forgiving laminar flow characteristics.
 By 1983 the aircraft's basic parameters were fixed, and Neibauer rented a shop in Santa Paula, California and started work on the design.

 Intending to introduce aircraft at Oshkosh in 1984, a minor fuel leak in the wing tanks forced them to miss the show so they could fix the problem.
 A modified version of the prototype, with re-shaped cowling and some changes to the wing profile, emerged as the Lancer 200 in December 1984.
 Equipped with a 100 hp Continental O-200 engine, the Lancer easily outflew anything powered by the same engine and generated intense interest at Oshkosh '85.
 However, a naming conflict forced the design to be re-christened, finally going on sale in 1985 as the Lancair 200.

 The 200 was quickly replaced by the Lancair 235, equipped with the slightly more powerful Lycoming O-235.
 Re-engined versions quickly followed; the Lancair 320 with the 150 hp Lycoming O-320, and the Lancair 360 with the 180 hp Lycoming O-360.
 A new tail was introduced for the later models in order to address stability problems at low speeds with the larger engines.

 The Lancair designs provided the highest performance in the single-engine GA class, and as the kit-build market was dominated by pilots looking to outperform existing "off-the-shelf" designs, the Lancair's kits sold well.
 By the end of 1990 they had sold over 600 kits for the various two-seat models, giving them what Neibauer claimed was 30% of the kit-built market.

 A Lancair 320 appeared in a 1995 exhibit at the New York Museum of Modern Art.